 These Policies principally, if not exclusively, provide entitlements to Employees.
 For example, the entitlement to a workplace free of discrimination.
 The Employer has a mutual obligation to provide this entitlement.
 It can put an undue burden on the Employer.
-If you don’t want to be obliged to provide the entitlement you must clearly state this.
-Your statement is “that the Policies do not form part of the contract, but that Employees are obliged to comply with them”.
+Do not want to provide the entitlement?
+Then clearly state this.
+Your statement is: “That the Policies do not form part of the contract.
+Employees are obliged to comply with them”.
 Our Employment Contract does this.

-We have been shocked by the number of Employment Contracts we have reviewed recently that don’t use the correct wording.
+We are concerned by the number of Employment Contracts we review that do not use the correct wording.